 I was bored in the early days of my stay in the hospital, but I stopped being bored with the help of QCS and my family.
 My friends used to come to visit me and bring toys.
 I put those toys aside to be a souvenir for these difficult days.
 My brother and I frequently played with them.
 I have donated some of the toys to those in need.
 QCS used to give many gifts, and some of their members warmed my heart, especially when they dressed as clowns and cartoon characters.

 QCS has provided me with much support and encouragement by inviting my parents and me to the events they organize.
 When I finished the treatment period, I could do everything.
 I will return to my usual life as before.
 I will sleep, as usual, go shopping, and go to classes.

 The mother tells her memories of this journey, saying :

 When the doctor told us that Sami had leukemia, it was a huge shock.
 Nevertheless, the involvement of our family and friends around us was a helpful factor in relieving the situation.
-Besides, credible doctors, thoughtful responses, and direct care from health professionals in Qatar have played a major role in introducing the disease to us and calming us.
-We still remember our first stays at the hospital as the most difficult phase of our lives.
+Besides, credible doctors, thoughtful responses, and direct care from health professionals in Qatar have played a significant role in introducing the disease to us and calming us.
+We still remember our first stays at the hospital as the most challenging phase of our lives.